 What is now chapter 2 of this letter reveals that some in that congregation had become “excited” about Jehovah’s day to the point that they believed that its arrival was then imminent.

 The Watchtower implies that Paul’s warning only had relevance for Christians living 2,000 years ago.
 And incredibly, Jehovah’s Witnesses are oblivious to the fact that since its inception the Watchtower has proclaimed that the parousia has begun and the day of Jehovah is here –exactly as the apostle forewarned.
-In fact, for over a half century the Watchtower claimed that the day of Jehovah began in 1914.
-Not only that, just as Paul forewarned that letters circulating among the brothers as though emanating from the apostles themselves, the Governing Body of Jehovah’s Witnesses have cleverly elevated themselves to the status of the original apostles.
+In fact, for over a half-century the Watchtower claimed that the day of Jehovah began in 1914.
+Not only that, just as Paul forewarned that there would be letters circulating among the brothers as though emanating from the apostles themselves, the Governing Body of Jehovah’s Witnesses has cleverly elevated themselves to the status of the original apostles.

 Most noteworthy, Paul revealed that the source of the deluding influence is a man of lawlessness who will ultimately exalt himself as a god and sit down in the spiritual temple of Jehovah God, which is to say in Christ’s congregation.